AutopsyTurvy/project-exam-2-final-kitty-alice-case/README.md

 The client has specified the following requirements in the form of User Stories:

-A user may view a list of Venues (Done)
+* A user may view a list of Venues (Done).
-A user may search for a specific Venue (Done)
+* A user may search for a specific Venue (Done).
-A user may view a specific Venue page by id (Done)
+* A user may view a specific Venue page by id (Done).
-A user may view a calendar with available dates for a Venue (Done) A user with a stud.noroff.no email may register as a customer (Done) A registered customer may create a booking at a Venue (Done) A registered customer may view their upcoming bookings (Done) A user with a stud.noroff.no email may register as a Venue manager (Done) A registered Venue manager may create a Venue (Done)
+* A user may view a calendar with available dates for a Venue (Done).
+* A user with a stud.noroff.no email may register as a customer (Done).
+* A registered customer may create a booking at a Venue (Done).
+* A registered customer may view their upcoming bookings (Done).
+* A user with a stud.noroff.no email may register as a Venue manager (Done).
+* A registered Venue manager may create a Venue (Done).
-A registered Venue manager may update a Venue they manage (Done) A registered Venue manager may delete a Venue they manage (Done) A registered Venue manager may view bookings for a Venue they manage (Done) A registered user may login (Done)
+* A registered Venue manager may update a Venue they manage (Done).
+* A registered Venue manager may delete a Venue they manage (Done).
+* A registered Venue manager may view bookings for a Venue they manage (Done).
+* A registered user may login (Done).
-A registered user may update their avatar (Done)
+* A registered user may update their avatar (Done).
-A registered user may logout (Done)
+* A registered user may logout (Done).
-Technical Restrictions (Done)
+* Technical Restrictions (Done).

 The company CTO has set the following technical restrictions: